 Facility reports will be used as reference only.
-For each venue (include specific places in the building where indemnified objects will be located), and at each storage facility, provide:
+For each venue (include specific places in the building where indemnified objects will be located), and at each storage facility, provide detailed:

-- 1. Specifications of the type, operation, and maintenance oversight of the climate control equipment. - 2.
-Temperature: degrees in Fahrenheit and average 24-hour ranges. - 3.
-Relative humidity: percentage(s) and average 24-hour ranges.3i.
+- 1. Specifications of the type, operation, and maintenance oversight of the climate control equipment. - 1i.
+Explain if chemicals are added to water that becomes steam introduced into the hot air ducts to humidify the gallery, and if so, what chemicals are used. - 2.
+Temperature: degrees in Fahrenheit and average 24-hour ranges; explain any recent discrepancies and methods used to correct and monitor. - 3.
+Relative humidity: percentage(s) and average 24-hour ranges; explain any recent discrepancies and methods used to correct and monitor.. - 3i.
 Method to maintain RH in display cases, vitrines, etc. as applicable. - 4.
-Light levels: maximum level in foot-candles to be set for each object type. - 5.
-Special precautions to be taken for objects susceptible to damage as a result of fluctuations or extremes in humidity, temperature and/or lighting (such as wood, furniture, works on paper, etc.).
+Light levels: maximum level in foot-candles that will be set for each object type.
+NOTE: The Federal Council requires light meters be calibrated just prior to object arrival to ensure accuracy.
+The Federal Council may require maximum levels, i.e. nte 25 fc/paintings, 5 fc/works on paper and sensitive materials. - 5.
+Special precautions to be taken for objects susceptible to damage as a result of fluctuations or extremes in humidity, temperature and/or lighting (such as wood, furniture, works on paper, etc.). - 6.
+Explanation if local construction projects adjacent to buildings where indemnified objects will be located is anticipated during the indemnity period, and how activities that may affect objects (i.e. vibration, light exposure, heat, dust, etc.) will be avoided.

-NOTE: For objects considered light sensitive the Federal Council recommends that light levels not exceed ten foot-candles.
+NOTE: For objects considered light sensitive the Federal Council recommends that light levels not exceed ten foot-candles, and may require or recommend lower light levels for specific types of objects.